sciactive/nephele/packages/nephele-serve/README.md

   --serve-indexes                            Serve index.html and index.htm files when the user requests a directory. (default: false)
   --serve-listings                           Serve directory listings with file management forms when the user requests a directory. (default: false)
   --no-follow-links                          Don't follow symlinks.
+  --file-properties <setting>                How to deal with properties on a real file system. ('meta-files', 'disallow', or 'emulate') (Defaults to 'meta-files'.) (choices: "meta-files", "disallow", "emulate", default: "meta-files")
+  --file-locks <setting>                     How to deal with locks on a real file system. ('meta-files', 'disallow', or 'emulate') (Defaults to 'meta-files'.) (choices: "meta-files", "disallow", "emulate", default: "meta-files")
   --no-auth                                  Don't require authentication.
 (Not compatible with --home-directories or --user-directories.)
   --pam-auth                                 Use PAM authentication.
 (Requires PAM libraries.) (default: false) --auth-user-filename <filename>            htpasswd filename.
 (Defaults to '.htpasswd'.)